rgwch/Lucinda/readme.md

 ## Backup

 It is important to backup files regularly.
-The files in LUCINDA_DOCBASE are possibly irreparable, so it's absolutely essential to backup the folder or volume regularly.
+The files in LUCINDA_DOCBASE are possibly not easy to reproduce if lost, so it's absolutely essential to backup the folder or volume regularly.

 The contents of SOLR_DATA is strictly speaking not irretrievable - you can always launch a full scan over all documents.
 But this can be quite time consuming.
 So better backup this folder, too.

 It's recommended to stop Lucinda and Solr before backing up those directories.
 A simple script will do, such as:

 ~~~~~
+cd /directory/of/the/docker-compose.yaml
 docker-compose stop -t 30
 tar -cjf /path/to/solr_backup.tar.xz $SOLR_DATA
 docker-compose start